scalacenter/scala-3-migration-guide/docs/scala-3-syntax-rewrites.md

 We can combine one of four syntax related options:`-indent`, `-noindent`, `-new-syntax`, and `-old-syntax`, with the `-rewrite` option to rewrite source code.

-To apply these options in an sbt project, set `compileOptions`, for example by adding the line:<br>
+To apply these options in an sbt project, set `scalacOptions`, for example by adding the line:<br>
 `scalacOptions ++= Seq("-indent","-rewrite")`

 Let's have a look at how this works by using a small example.